 Pacific Rim: During the last ditch assault on the Breach, Striker Eureka is crippled, and left unable to release its nuclear payload.
 Pentecost and Chuck decide to detonate it anyway, both killing the remaining Kaiju (and themselves) and giving Gipsy Danger a chance to finish the mission.

 In Kingsman: The Secret Service, Harry's death has him, though not by his own control, slaughter through a bunch of a Westboro-like church goers with minimal injuries.
 He then walks outside, has a friendly chat with Valentine, and faces his death like a true gentleman.
+But teasers for Kingsman: The Golden Circle hint it might not have stuck.

 Also, during the Final Battle, Valkyrie and the rest of the Vuvalini take down a good number of War Boys despite their modest numbers and dated weaponry.
 Unfortunately, pretty much none of them survive to celebrate that fact.